 - Hold a Bachelor's degree in Accounting from a U.S. Institution

-- GMAT Waiver Requests: Undergraduate GPA* of 3.5 or higher allows for a comprehensive review of academic progress and consideration for the GMAT waiver
+- GMAT Waiver Requests: Undergraduate GPA* of 3.5 or higher allows for a comprehensive review of academic performance and consideration for the GMAT waiver

 *The Undergraduate GPA is the GPA from courses taken at the degree granting institution.
 Transfer grades are not used in the computation.